QiyaoLiu/springboot-procurement-management/README.md

 ## Main Features

+- Decoupled Architecture: Separates the frontend and backend for enhanced modularity and scalability
 - CRUD Operations: Complete CRUD operations for managing suppliers and purchasing orders (Create, Read, Update, Delete).
 - Dashboard Insights: Provides insights into monthly activities related to suppliers and orders.
 - Pagination and Filtering: Implement pagination, filtering, and sorting for endpoints that return lists of suppliers or orders to handle large datasets efficiently.